Demand healthy for Royal Mail selloff, UK minister says

 LONDON The planned flotation of Britain's postal service is drawing healthy demand from domestic and overseas investors, building momentum for an autumn sale, Business Minister Michael Fallon told Reuters on Monday.

-Overseeing the country's biggest privatization in decades, Fallon said he hoped a pay deal with trade unions and Royal Mail would soon be sealed to help ease investor concerns.
+Overseeing the country's biggest privatisation in decades, Fallon said he hoped a pay deal with trade unions and Royal Mail would soon be sealed to help ease investor concerns.

-Analysts say the sale will value the 497-year-old institution at up to 3 billion pounds ($4.58 billion), at a time when government coffers have been depleted by a tough austerity program.
+Analysts say the sale will value the 497-year-old institution at up to 3 billion pounds, at a time when government coffers have been depleted by a tough austerity programme.

 But it is also reopening the wounds of battles fought with the unions during the 1980s and '90s when Britain sold off a large chunk of its public utilities.